-What God sees as important is what is on the inside.
-The condition and position of your heart.
-Is it soft, tender, compassionate, and caring towards others?
-Is it willing to give up and sacrifice of itself to give and pour out to help those who are suffering and lost?
+The attitude of your heart is what God sees as important.
+The condition and position of your heart will spill out through your words and actions.
+Is it soft, tender, compassionate, and does it care for others?
+Is it willing to give up and sacrifice itself to give and pour out to help those who are suffering and lost?
 Do you stretch out your hands wide to those in need not expecting anything in return?

 This is what pleases the Lord, what makes Him smile and brim with pride when He looks upon His children.
 When they are poor in spirit, meek and kind, compassionate and forgiving.
 When they give to the poor, sick, thirsty, and hungry.
 When they have put their hand to the plow that turns up the hard soil of the lost heart.
 When they plant the seeds of the Gospel of the Kingdom of God.
 So they may reap the harvest of everlasting life in the souls of this lost and dying world.